Flow-Fly/cohort-222/module-1/week-2/day-1/Setup-and-HowTo.md

 ## Running JavaScript in your terminal

-Running a JavaScript file is handy, you can see all the `console.log()` you wrote and can easily check your code is behaving.
+Running a JavaScript file is handy, you can see all the `console.log()` you wrote and can easily check how your code is behaving.

 To do so, you will just need to execute `node the/path/to-your-file.js` or just `node yourfile.js` if your terminal is in the same directory as the file.